 - strengthening the core

-Who Is A Single Leg Glute Bridge Suitable For?
+Who Is The Single Leg Glute Bridge Suitable For?

 The single leg glute bridge is suitable for anyone who wants to build strength in their hips, glutes, lower back and core.
-It’s the perfect exercise for any athletes who need strong glute muscles such as runners and especially great for anyone who spends a lot of the day sitting behind a desk all day where the hip flexors can become tight and result in the glutes effectively switching off – this movement counteracts that.
+It’s the perfect exercise for any athletes who need strong glute muscles such as runners.
+It’s especially great for anyone who spends a lot of time sitting behind a desk all day where the hip flexors can become tight and result in the glutes effectively switching off – this movement counteracts that.

-Who Is Single Leg Glute Bridge Not Suitable For?
+Who Is The Single Leg Glute Bridge NOT Suitable For?

-If you are in your second and third trimester of pregnancy then the one leg bridge exercise may not be suitable for you as this movement is performed lying on your back which is advised against during these stages.
-Additionally, If you have any injuries to your neck, back, or ankle, you should talk to your doctor or exercise specialist such as a Clinical Pilates Instructor for your own individual advice as this movement may not be right for you.
+If you are in your second and third trimester of pregnancy then the single leg bridge exercise may not be suitable for you.
+This movement is performed lying on your back which is advised against during these stages.
+Additionally, if you have any injuries to your neck, back, or ankle, you should talk to your doctor or exercise specialist such as a Clinical Pilates Instructor for your own individual advice as this movement may not be right for you.

-Essentially the single-leg glute bridge is a great way to target a number of muscle groups throughout your body which can often become tight such as the glutes, hamstrings, hip flexors and lower back muscles, As already mentioned they are especially ideal for runners and jumpers, people who lift weights or anyone who sits down for long periods of time during the day.
+Essentially the single-leg glute bridge is a great way to target a number of muscle groups throughout your body, such as the glutes, hamstrings, hip flexors and lower back muscles.
+As already mentioned they are especially ideal for runners and jumpers, people who lift weights or anyone who sits down for long periods of time during the day.

 If you are new to exercise at Complete Pilates, we would advise you to always speak to your doctor or physiotherapist before starting a new exercise routine, especially if you have any health concerns or are new to fitness.

-If you would like more information then do reach out to our team of clinical Pilates instructors here at Complete Pilates who are all trained to safely treat and create manageable plans to keep you healthy.
+If you would like more information, do reach out to our team of clinical Pilates instructors here at Complete Pilates who are all trained to safely treat and create manageable plans to keep you healthy.

-Get in touch link to our email pop up online or contact us on 0203 764 5668 for further information.
+Get in touch with us via email or contact us on 0203 764 5668 for further information.

 Education is key: